Universal Outlier Hypothesis Testing: Introduction

 Our technical contributions are as follows.
 In Section \ref{sec-single}, we consider models with at most one outlier.
-We propose a universal test following the \tdbblue{principle of the generalized likelihood test}.
-When the outlier is always present and the typical distribution is known, we show that our test achieves the same optimal error exponent as if the outlier distribution is also known \tdblue{as well}.
+When the outlier is always present and the typical distribution is known, we show that the GL test achieves the same optimal error exponent as if the outlier distribution is known as well.
 We also show (in Example 1) that the same optimal error exponent cannot be achieved universally by {\em any} test when the typical distribution is not known.
-In such a completely universal setting, we prove that our test is {\em universally exponentially consistent} for each $M \geq 3$.
-We also establish that as $M$ goes to infinity, the error exponent achievable by our universal test converges to the optimal error exponent corresponding to the case where both the typical and outlier distributions are known.
+In such a completely universal setting, we prove that the GL test is {\em exponentially consistent} for each $M \geq 3$.
+We also establish that as $M$ goes to infinity, the error exponent achievable by the GL test converges to the optimal error exponent corresponding to the case where both the typical and outlier distributions are known.
 When there is also the {\em null} hypothesis with no outlier, we show that there cannot exist a universally exponentially consistent test even when the typical distribution is known.
-Nevertheless, by slightly modifying our universal test, we are able to achieve the same error exponent under every hypothesis with the outlier \tmred{present}, and consistency under the null hypothesis.
+Nevertheless, by slightly modifying the GL test, we are able to achieve the same error exponent under every hypothesis with the outlier present, and consistency under the null hypothesis.
 In Section \ref{sec-multiple}, we consider models with multiple outliers.
-For models with a known number of distinctly distributed outliers, we construct a universally exponentially consistent test and show that it achieves a positive limiting error exponent as $M$ goes to infinity, whenever the limit of the optimal error exponent, when all the outlier and typical distributions are known, is \tmred{positive.} For models with \tdblue{an} unknown number of {\em identical} outliers, we construct a different test that achieves a positive error exponent under every hypothesis with outliers, and consistency under the null hypothesis \tdblue{universally.} For models with unknown number of {\em distinct} outliers, we show that there cannot exist a universally exponentially consistent test, even when the typical distribution is known and when the null hypothesis is excluded.
+For models with a known number of distinctly distributed outliers, the GL test is shown to achieve a positive limiting error exponent as $M$ goes to infinity, whenever the limit of the optimal error exponent, when all the outlier and typical distributions are known, is positive.
+For models with an unknown number of {\em identical} outliers, a positive error exponent is achieved by a similar modification of the GL test under every hypothesis with outliers, and consistency under the null hypothesis universally.
+For models with unknown number of {\em distinct} outliers, we show that there cannot exist a universally exponentially consistent test, even when the typical distribution is known and when the null hypothesis is excluded.